ethereum/eth-wiki/eth1.md

 Alexey is interested in seeing this happen, but doesn't have the bandwidth to lead this Working Group.
 Please comment in the EthMagicians thread if you want to get involved.

 ## VM & Precompiles
+Top level working group coordinating across EVM, eWASM, & precompiles.

 ### Precompiles
-There is no working group focused specifically on precompiles, but there are discussion groups for at least one proposal (e.g. [elliptic curve linear combinations](https://ethereum-magicians.org/t/precompile-for-general-elliptic-curve-linear-combinations/2581)).
+Discussion groups for at least one proposal (e.g. [elliptic curve linear combinations](https://ethereum-magicians.org/t/precompile-for-general-elliptic-curve-linear-combinations/2581)).

 ### Ewasm
 Building a spec for Ethereum-flavoured WebAssembly (wasm) and determining what might go into ETH1x vs. preparing for ETH2.